pragnakalpdev59/ride-quality-csv-to-rdf/README.md

   - Generates RDF graphs from CSV data.

 - **Combined Triples:**
-  - Additional files in the `rdf_handling` directory are used for creating combined triples files, although their use case is currently undeveloped.
+  - Additional files in the `rdf_handling` directory are used for creating combined triple files, although their use case is currently undeveloped.

 - **Output Folder:**
   - Automatically created if it does not exist, to store generated RDF files.